Total Surplus

 Total Surplus = Consumer Surplus + Producer Surplus

 Note that in the above equations for consumer surplus and producer surplus, the price paid is a common term to both.
-Since the price paid is a positive term in the producer surplus and a negative term in the consumer surplus, the price paid is canceled out resulting in the following equation for total surplus:
+Since the price paid is a positive term in the producer surplus but a negative term in the consumer surplus, the price paid is canceled out resulting in this equation for total surplus:

 Total Surplus = Willingness to Pay Price − Economic Cost